StochSS/SpatialPy/CONTRIBUTING.md

 ### 3. Merging a Pull Request:
 a) Verify correct merge destination ('master' for hotfix/bugs, 'develop' for features/changes).
-b) Review code for logic, consistency, and documentation.
+b) Review code for logic, consistency, documentation, and commented-out or dead sections.
 c) Verify that unit tests are provided for the new code, and that they accurately test the new feature/changes.
 d) Make sure that all unit tests in Travis CI pass before merging the changes.
 e) Merge!